Mio-Atse/vemb-slam/src/models/README.md

 # Models Directory

-This directory contains the **model definitions** (architecture code) for the segmentation models used in the RGB-SLAM system.
+This directory contains the **model definitions** (architecture code) for the segmentation models used in the vEMB-SLAM system.

 ## Contents